 Robert suggested I build the bike up and ride it before sending the frame for painting.
-To check alignment again and that we hadn’t forgotten any braze-ons.
+To check alignment again and that we hadn’t forgotten any important braze-ons.

-In late January I threw on some old components and installed a cheap headset just for test purposes.
+So in late January I threw on some old components and installed a cheap headset just for test purposes.
 But with all the snow on the ground I couldn’t get to ride it outside until late-March.

 In early-May I took the frame for painting at Gutenbiken in central Munich.
-I went for a deep blue and was congratulated on my choice by one of the mechanics.
+I went for a deep blue and was congratulated on my choice by Marcus, one of the mechanics.

 Three weeks later they called and I had the finished frame in my hands.
-They also pressed in Cane Creek headset for me before I did the rest of the build at home.
+They also pressed in a Cane Creek headset for me before I did the rest of the build at home.

 The idea was a minimalist-80s aestetic like Mike Pigg’s bike in this website’s logo.
 For 2019 I’ve fitted a Selle Italia Flite saddle and will finish building the wheels that I started last year.

 I ended up racing seven times on it.
 2 Sprints, 3 Olympic Distances and an Ironman Distance event.
 The general handling, accelerating, straight line speed and comfort was as wanted.